Chart Color Schemes

 Larapinta hosts a young demographic, positioning it in the bottom quartile nationwide

 Larapinta has a median age of 34, which is slightly higher than the Rest of NT figure of 31 but lower than the Australian median of 38.
-The age profile shows that individuals aged 45-54 years make up 13.5% of the population, while those aged 15-24 years constitute only 10.8%.
-According to data from the 2021 Census, the percentage of people aged 65-74 has increased from 5.5% to 6.2%.
-Conversely, the proportion of individuals aged 5-14 has decreased from 15.8% to 15.1%.
-By 2041, Larapinta's age composition is expected to change significantly.
-The number of people in the 45-54 age group is projected to rise by 205 individuals (27%), from 768 to 974.
-Meanwhile, the numbers in the 35-44 age range are expected to decrease.
+The age profile shows that those aged 45-54 years make up 13.5%, while those aged 15-24 years constitute 10.8%.
+Post-2021 Census data indicates that the 65 to 74 age group has increased from 5.5% to 6.2% of the population, whereas the 5 to 14 cohort has decreased from 15.8% to 15.1%.
+By 2041, Larapinta's age composition is expected to shift significantly.
+The 45 to 54 age group is projected to increase by 205 people (27%), rising from 768 to 974.
+Conversely, the number of individuals in the 35 to 44 age range is expected to decrease.